Ana-Alice-Honorio/Ana-Alice-Honorio/README.md

 <h3> More about me </h3>

-Hello welcome to my profile.
+👋Hello welcome to my profile.

 You can call me Alice.

 I worked from Jan/2020 to Aug/2022 as a tech recruiter and migrated to the development area.

-Today I work as a Fullstack with Javascript stacks and strengthening my knowledge in the Infra/DevOps area.
+Today I work with Javascript stacks and strengthening my knowledge in the Infra/DevOps area.
 ##

 **Languages**